 A cogroup object in a category, say , is nothing more than a group object in the opposite category: .
-However, the morphisms go the other way around.
+However, morphisms in the cogroup category go the other way around.
 That is to say, with the obvious notation:

 Of course, there is nothing special about groups here.
-The same definition works for any variety of algebras in the sense of universal algebra.
+The same style of definition works for any variety of algebras in the sense of universal algebra, where .

 The higher spheres are actually abelian cogroup objects, as demonstrated by the fact that is abelian for .

-There are examples of spaces that are cogroups in that are not suspensions.
+There are examples of spaces that are cogroups in that are not suspensions, see Bernstein & Harper Cogroups which are not suspensions.
 Note that cogroups in are the same as co-H-spaces which are additionally (co-)associative and have (co-)inverses.